Common Type System & Common Language Specification

 CLS is a subset of the CTS.
 This means that all of the rules in the CTS also apply to the CLS, unless the CLS rules are more strict.
 If a component is built using only the rules in the CLS, that is, it exposes only the CLS features in its API, it is said to be CLS-compliant.
 For instance, the

-<framework-librares> are CLS-compliant precisely because they need to work across all of the languages that are supported on the .NET platform.
+<framework-librares> are CLS-compliant precisely because they need to work across all of the languages that are supported on .NET.

 You can consult the documents in the More Resources section below to get an overview of all the features in the CLS.